 The most common use of powers today is in connection with the so-called "marital deduction trust."
 Under this arrangement, the husband leaves his wife a sufficient portion of his estate to obtain full benefit of the marital deduction.
-She is given a life interest together with an unrestricted power to appoint the remainder, with a further provision in case the wife does not exercise the power.
-The transfer takes advantage of the marital deduction and yet, where the power of appointment may be exercised only by will, insures that the property will be kept intact during the wife's lifetime.
+She is given a life interest in such portion together with an unrestricted power to appoint the remainder, with a further provision in case she does not exercise the power: The transfer takes advantage of the marital deduction and yet, where the power of appointment may be exercised only by will, insures that the property will be kept intact during the wife's lifetime.
 If, on the other hand, the husband does not want to permit the wife to appoint the property to herself or her estate, he may give her a life estate with a power to appoint among only a small group of persons such as their children.
 In this case, the transfer is not eligible for the marital deduction but the so-called "second tax" is avoided; the property is not subject to an estate tax at the wife's death.
-At the same time, the husband has been able to direct the future disposition of the property; it must be kept intact during the wife's lifetime and, at her death, her right to dispose of the property is restricted to the appointees designated by the husband.
-The latter device may also be used to avoid the "second tax" when .the property is given to someone other than the donor's wife.
+At the same time, the husband has been able to direct the future disposition of the property; it must be kept intact during the wife's lifetime and, at her death, her right to dispose of the property is restricted to the appointers designated by the husband.
+The latter device may also be used to avoid the "second tax" when the special power is given to scheone other than the donor's wife.
 Where, for example, the donor gives a special power of appointment to his son or daughter, he achieves substantial tax saving in the donee's estate and control over the ultimate distribution of the appointive property.

 Apart from their usefulness in minimizing death taxes, powers make possible a flexibility of disposition that can be achieved in no other way.
-When a husband leaves his property in trust for the benefit of his wife during her lifetime and, upon her death, to such of his children and in such proportions as his wife may appoint, he makes it possible for the ultimate distribution to be made in accordance with the changes that have occurred during her lifetime.
+When a husband leaves his property in trust for the benefit of his wife during her lifetime and, upon her death, to such of his children and in such proportions as his wife may appoint, he makes it possible for the ultimate distribution to be made in accordance with changes that occur between the time of his death and the time of his wife's death.
 He has limited the benefits of his property to the objects of his bounty, but he has also permitted future distributions of principal and income to take account of changes in the needs of beneficiaries which he could not possibly have foreseen.
 Births, deaths, financial successes and failures, varying capacities of individuals, and fluctuations in income and property values can all be taken into account.
 Moreover, the limitations imposed by the donor on the manner of exercising the power and the persons to whom appointments can be made give him control of the property after he has transferred it.
-He can make the power exercisable during the lifetime of the donee ("presently exercisable power"), or he can make the power exercisable only by will ("testamentary power").
+He can make the power exercisable during the lifetime of the donee (a power that is "presently exercisable" or one that is "postponed" until a stated event during the lifetime of the donee), or he can make the power exercisable only by will ("testamentary power").
 He may permit the donee to appoint only among a specified group of persons, such as his children ("special power"), or he may create a broad power permitting the donee to appoint to herself, her estate, or her creditors ("general power").